A topic from the subject of Analytical Chemistry in Chemistry.

 Quantitative Analysis: Quantitative analysis involves determining the concentration of specific compounds in a sample.
 This can be done by comparing the abundance of ions corresponding to the target compounds with the abundance of ions corresponding to internal standards.

 Structural Analysis: Structural analysis involves determining the structure of a compound based on its mass spectrum.
-This can be done by interpreting the fragmentation patterns of the ions and by using tandem mass spectrometry techniques.
+This can be done by interpreting the fragmentation patterns of the ions and by using tandem mass spectrometry (MS/MS) techniques.

 Metabolite Profiling: Metabolite profiling involves identifying and quantifying metabolites in biological samples.
 This technique is used in metabolomics, which is the study of small molecules in biological systems.